RyuZhihao123/Plant-Recon-25/README.md

 Our project includes multiple network modules for different inference steps.

-#### Segmentation
+**Segmentation**: The segmentation network is simply the [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).

-The segmentation network is simply the [Swin-Transformer](https://github.com/microsoft/Swin-Transformer).
+**Hierarchical Box Decoder**:

-#### Hierarchical Box Decoder
+- We implemented the hierarchical network heavily based on [StructureNet](https://arxiv.org/abs/1908.00575), aftering modifying the backbone as [MolGAN](https://arxiv.org/abs/1805.11973).
-We implemented the hierarchical network heavily based on [StructureNet](https://arxiv.org/abs/1908.00575), aftering modifying the backbone as [MolGAN](https://arxiv.org/abs/1805.11973).
+- **Code Download:** Please refer to this [folder](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxStruNN) for the source code of this part.

 IFN module:
 ``` bash